-Tennis elbow is an inflammation of the tendons that join the forearm muscles on the outside of the elbow.
+Tennis elbow is inflammation or, in some cases, microtearing of the tendons that join the forearm muscles on the outside of the elbow.
 The forearm muscles and tendons become damaged from overuse — repeating the same motions again and again.
 This leads to pain and tenderness on the outside of the elbow.

-Your elbow joint is a joint made up of three bones: your upper arm bone (humerus) and the two bones in your forearm (radius and ulna).
-There are bony bumps at the bottom of the humerus called epicondyles.
+Your elbow joint is a joint made up of three bones: the upper arm bone (humerus) and the two bones in the forearm (radius and ulna).
+There are bony bumps at the bottom of the humerus called epicondyles, where several muscles of the forearm begin their course.
 The bony bump on the outside (lateral side) of the elbow is called the lateral epicondyle.

 Muscles, ligaments, and tendons hold the elbow joint together.